Monitoramento-Florestal/monitoramento-florestal-backend/README.md

 > A robust backend API for digital geographic mapping and forest inventory, developed as an interdisciplinary project between the Forest Engineering and Computer Science departments.

 ## 📖 1.
 Introduction
-**Arbor** aims to create a web platform for the geographic mapping and inventory of trees located around the Department of Forest Science.
-This initiative integrates forest measurement data, bole quality assessment, and injury identification into an accessible and visually intuitive digital platform.
+**Arbor** aims to create a web platform for the geographic mapping and inventory of trees located on the campus of the Federal Rural University of Pernambuco.
+This initiative integrates forest measurement data, bole quality assessment, and injury identification, among other factors, into an accessible and visually intuitive digital platform.

 ## 🎯 2.
 Project Objectives